Asheville Videos Show Police Beating And Choking A Man Stopped For Jaywalking

 Hickman begins to yell, telling Rush to put his hands behind his back.
 He grabs for Rush, and Rush begins to run.
 The officers pursue him, Hickman saying in the video "You're gonna get f***** up hardcore."

-Back up arrives.
+Backup arrives.
 Officers catch Rush, hold him down and proceed to punch him in the head and place him in a chokehold.
 "I can't breathe," Rush says between gasps — an eerie parallel to Eric Garner.
-Garner died in 2011 when a New York police officer held him in a choke hold, sparking national outcry.
+Garner died in 2011 when a New York police officer held him in a chokehold, sparking national outcry.

 Rush does not die.
-The police officers use a taser gun on him, Rush wails and calls for help.
+The police officers use a Taser on him; Rush wails and calls for help.
 He is eventually handcuffed.
 "Now it's serious, bro," Hickman says.

 A supervisor, Sgt.
 Lisa Taube, arrives on the scene and Hickman recounts what he claims happened after the officers stopped Rush for jaywalking.
 "He yelled at us," he said.
 Rush was "punkin' out Ruggiero."
-Hickman adds he "beat the s*** out of his head, not gonna lie about that."
+Hickman adds he "beat the s*** out of [Rush's] head, not gonna lie about that."

 Hickman was removed from patrol duty the day after the incident and according to the city of Asheville resigned from the police department before being terminated.
 The city calls Hickman's actions "unacceptable" and says Taube's performance that night also resulted in disciplinary action.